-In general, radiation to the abdomen area causes moderate side effects.
-In the first week of treatment, there may be few side effects except for a little tiredness.
-For most people side effects appear toward the second week of the radiation treatments and may peak 1 or 2 weeks after they are finished.
+In general, radiation therapy to the brain causes mild to moderate side effects.
+In the first couple of weeks of treatment, there should be few side effects except for a little tiredness.
+For most people side effects appear toward the end of the radiation treatments and may peak 1 or 2 weeks after they are finished.
 The side effects should go away over the next several weeks.

-If you have questions during your treatments, please ask a member of your Radiation Treatment Team- your Radiation Oncologist, Radiation Therapist, or Oncology Nurse.
+If you have any questions during your treatments, please ask a member of your Radiation Treatment team - your Radiation Oncologist, Radiation Therapist, or Oncology Nurse.